Workers’ Compensation for Union Workers in Ohio

 Do Union Workers Qualify for Workers’ Compensation in Ohio?

-However, union workers sometimes face additional layers of complexity:
+However, union workers often face additional layers of complexity:

-- Collective bargaining agreements (CBAs): Your contract may outline specific procedures for reporting injuries.
+- Collective bargaining agreements (CBAs) may include specific reporting procedures

 Common Injuries Among Union Workers

-Union jobs often involve physically demanding or hazardous work.
+Because union workers often work in physically demanding trades, injuries can range from sudden accidents to long-term wear and tear.
 Some of the most frequent union worker injuries include:

 - Construction site accidents (falls, heavy equipment injuries).